akpdox/akpdox/README.md

 if you're one of my exes dni at all and do expect me to hide you instantly, I don't enjoy forcing myself to like someone i already hated

-basic dni, minors unless ALREADY friends, no to flirting but you may compliment me, THOSE jjk fans are also dni, dandy world please get out of my sight, always w2i no matter what (im did system so if you happen to see "introj" in the name that's my headmate, respect their interaction state)
+basic dni, minors unless ALREADY friends, no to flirting but you may compliment me, THOSE jjk fans are also dni, dandy world please get out of my sight, forsaken are on thin ice, always w2i no matter what (im did system so if you happen to see "introj" in the name that's my headmate, respect their interaction state)

 i can be very awkward at first because i never really know how to start conversation so say hi to me and I'll say hi back (unless im off tab)